garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 To install Node.js, visit [nodejs.org](https://nodejs.org/en/) and follow the instructions for your operating system.

 ### 2. Install Truffle and Gananche
-After you have installed Nodejs, type the following command into your terminal:
+After you have installed Node.js, type the following command into your terminal to install Truffle:

 ```
 npm install truffle -g